Sir-Corgi/workshop/RFdiffusion_AF3.md

 	- What do you see?
 	- Did AF3 predict the bindingsite like in the first part of the workshop?

-### Note
+> [!NOTE]
-Do you want to learn more about alphafold3 and what you can do with it dont hesitate to ask, there is also a more detailed workshop given "Using AlphaFold on local HPC ALICE for upscaling and better predictions".
+> Do you want to learn more about alphafold3 and what you can do with it dont hesitate to ask, there is also a more detailed workshop given "Using AlphaFold on local HPC ALICE for upscaling and better predictions".

 ## 2.2 Running on HPC
 First move to the right folder (directory) using the command `cd`.
 Using `ls` you can look in the directory youre currently in.